Count Duckula: The Crow Brothers

-The Crow Brothers are four criminally-inclined crows named Ruffles, Burt, Junior, and the masked brother (according to a comic in a Count Duckula annual).
-They typically scale the walls of Castle Duckula with the aid of climbing equipment.
-They are always seen hanging off one another with the use of bungee cords to climb the walls of whatever building they plan to scale.
-Their goal is to get at the treasure inside the castle, but they will rarely make it to the top.
+The Crow Brothers are four criminally-inclined crows consisting of Ruffles, Burt, Junior, and an unnamed masked crow.
+They typically scale the walls of Castle Duckula with the aid of climbing equipment, intending to steal the treasure inside, but rarely make it to the top.

 Gaston and Pierre

 Gaston and Pierre are a pair of French criminals and occasional villains.
-Although they are both undeniably incompetent, the arrogant Gaston is ostensibly the "brains" of the outfit.
-Gaston is a tall, thin, black stork, while Pierre is a short, stubby parakeet who sounds similar to Bluebottle from The Goon Show.
-The characters were adapted into non-bird form for yet another Cosgrove-Hall animated series, Victor and Hugo.
+Gaston is a tall, thin, black stork, while Pierre is a short, stubby parakeet.